Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Introduction

-is an $E$-linear quasi-isogeny such that $ρ^*λ = λ$. \end{defn}
+is an $E$-linear quasi-isogeny such that $ρ^*λ_{\mbX} = λ$. \end{defn}

-\begin{prop} The functor $\mcN_{E_0,(r,s)}$ is representable by a formal scheme which is locally formally of finite type and formally smooth of dimension $rs$ over $\Spf \mcO_{\breve E}$. \end{prop}

-Two remarks are in order.
-First, if $E_0 = \mbQ_p$, then this moduli problem is of PEL-type in the sense of Rapoport and Zink, see \cite{RZ}.
+\begin{prop}[{\cite[Theorem 2.16]{RZ}}, Proposition \ref{propSmoothness}] The functor $\mcN_{E_0,(r,s)}$ is representable by a formal scheme which is locally formally of finite type and formally smooth of dimension $rs$ over $\Spf \mcO_{\breve E}$. \end{prop} For arithmetic intersection theory and for the AFL, the case $(r,s)=(1,n-1)$ is of particular interest.
+The formal scheme $\mcN_{\mbQ_p,(1,n-1)}$ has been studied in detail by Vollaard-Wedhorn in \cite{VW}.
+Cho \cite{Cho} extended their results to the general case.
+We remark that, if $E_0 = \mbQ_p$, then the moduli problem is of PEL-type in the sense of Rapoport and Zink, see \cite[Section 3.17]{RZ}.
 By contrast, if $E_0\neq \mbQ_p$, then this moduli problem is not covered by their book.
-This is due to the polarization $λ$, which is a polarization as a strict $\mcO_{E_0}$-module.
-We call $\mcN_{E_0,(r,s)}$ a \emph{relative Rapoport-Zink space} since the underlying moduli problem is formulated in strict $\mcO_{E_0}$-modules as opposed to $p$-divisible groups.
+This is due to the polarization $λ$, which is a polarization as a strict $\mcO_{E_0}$-module, see Definition \ref{defPol}.
+We call $\mcN_{E_0,(r,s)}$ a \emph{relative RZ-space} since the underlying moduli problem is formulated in strict $\mcO_{E_0}$-modules as opposed to $p$-divisible groups.

-Second, the formal scheme $\mcN_{\mbQ_p, (1,n-1)}$ uniformizes the supersingular locus in a certain unitary Shimura variety, see \cite[Section 5]{VW}.
-Essentially, this follows directly from the moduli description of the Shimura variety in terms of abelian varieties.
-An analogous result is not known for the formal schemes $\mcN_{E_0,(1,n-1)}$ a priori.

-These two remarks motivate our main result from Part I, which we now state in a rather informal way.
-See Theorem \ref{mainThm1} for the precise statement.
+The last observation motivates our main result on unitary RZ-spaces, which we now state in a rather informal way.
+See Theorem \ref{mainThm1} for the precise statement. \begin{thm} There exists an RZ-space $\mcN_{E_0/\mbQ_p,(r,s)}$ of PEL-type in the sense of \cite{RZ} together with an isomorphism